PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/070-corporate-actions/010-checkpoints.md

 :::note
 Once created, schedule timestamps cannot be modified, the schedule can only be removed.
 A new schedule must be created if changes are needed.

-`asset::remove_schedule` removes an existing checkpoint schedule.
+`checkpoint::remove_schedule` removes an existing checkpoint schedule.
 :::

 ## Accessing Checkpoint Data